What Is A VIN Number?

 Getting A Vehicle History Report

 VIN numbers can help you determine a car's history of accidents and repairs.
-You can also see the title brand, and determine whether the car has been declared totaled or salvaged.
-Vehicle history reports can also yield other pieces of information, like the odometer reading or mileage, whether that car was sent back to a dealership, and a total service history.
+You can also see the title brand and determine whether the car has been declared totaled or salvaged.
+Vehicle history reports can also yield other pieces of information, like the odometer reading or mileage, whether that car was sent back to a dealership, and the total service history.

 Checking For Recalls